onflow/add-a-play-to-topshot-set/README.md

 Each recipe in the Cadence Cookbook is a practical coding example that showcases a specific aspect of Cadence or use-case on Flow, including smart contract development, interaction, and best practices.
 By following these recipes, you can gain hands-on experience and learn how to leverage Cadence for your blockchain projects.

-### What is included in this repository?

 ### Contributing to the Cadence Cookbook

 Learn more about the contribution process [here] (https://github.com/onflow/cadence-cookbook/blob/main/contribute.md).

-## Code Structure
+## What is included in this repository?

 Each recipe repository is subdivided into 2 main sections, Cadence code files (.cdc) under the `/cadence` directory, and explanation files (.txt) under the `/explanations` directory.

 The Cadence Cookbook supports Cadence code and explanations for the contract, transaction, and testing elements of each recipe.

-The recipe metadata, such as title, author, and category labels, is stored in `index.js`.
+Recipe metadata, such as title, author, and category labels, is stored in `index.js`.
+Each recipe also includes a link to a live, runnable example of the corresponding code in the [Flow Playground](https://play.flow.com).

 ```
 recipe-name/